wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - [New Vegas Killer LE](https://www.nexusmods.com/newvegas/mods/78427) - Work for Bobby Bass as a contract killer in this fully-voiced quest mod!
 Tiddies and biscuits.

-### Perks & Traits
-[Friends With Benefits Perk Pack](https://www.nexusmods.com/newvegas/mods/74682) - A set of perks that grant bonuses once idolized by various factions.

-[PerkPackPlus](https://www.nexusmods.com/newvegas/mods/70473) - Adds various new perks suited for specialization and to add spice to your build.
-Compliments [S6S Perks](https://www.nexusmods.com/newvegas/mods/73438) and [Sweet Perk Overhaul](https://www.nexusmods.com/newvegas/mods/73946) well.
-- Also use [Sweet's Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.

-[Vegas Elysium Perk Park](https://www.nexusmods.com/newvegas/mods/74052) - A perk and trait pack inspired by Disco Elysium.
-Includes a thought cabinet and a new flaw system.
-- Please read the trigger warning on the mod page carefully prior to downloading.
-- Pairs nicely with [Levelup Traits](https://www.nexusmods.com/newvegas/mods/83910), which grants the option to take a trait per a variable amount of levelups.

 ## Visuals & Audio
 :::caution Important!
 Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for core visual, audio, and lighting improvements.
 Duplicates and redundancies are intentionally omitted from the following sections.
 If any of the following mods are added to Sal's guide, they will be removed from Additions.